feynmanliang/dist-svgd/notes.md

 $$

 Some remarks:
+ * $q_0$ is set by modeller, could be modelled as random in which case we would need $D \perp q_0$ i.e. cannot peek at data to set initial variational distribution
  * We already made one MC approximation when we used the empirical dataset to estimate $E_D$, but this is fairly well justified by Glivenko-Cantelli and inevitable since we don't have $p(D)$ nor infinite data.
  * We made another MC approximation when we used particles to approximation $E_q$.
  * Yet another MC approximation is being made to estimate the empirical sum of scores with a subsampled sum of scores.

+TODO: Only showed unbiased, need to also bound variance and show goes to zero asymp.

 ## Other ideas for distributed computation